...help you check your website and tell you exactly how to rank higher?

 If you don’t, it’s going to look like you’re wrong, since why else wouldn’t you be backing up what you’re saying?
 If you do use facts and evidence, it will help prove your case, thereby increasing trust and loyalty among the public witnessing the argument.

-Don’t just jump into the fray by arguing a point someone has brought up immediately.
-If someone is making a false statement about your brand, be sure to ask them questions first.
+If someone is making a false statement about your brand, approach the situation as an example of thought leadership by asking insightful questions to guide the discussion.
 It’s often more effective when a commenter can’t prove that their statement is true than to prove that their statement is false.

 Ask them to justify what they are saying by either providing facts that prove the statement or explaining their feelings behind an opinion.
 By making them think more about it, they’ll often see that they are wrong without you needing to proved that they were wrong.
 This allows them to save some face, which is important since you do still want them as a customer.